India's Mutual Fund Boom Meets FII Volatility in 2025

 India's mutual fund transformation isn't just about numbers — it's a behavioral revolution.
 A generation that once parked savings in fixed deposits is now embracing equity markets through systematic investment plans.

 Monthly inflows average ₹14–15,000 crore ($1.7–1.8B), creating a steady drumbeat of demand that dwarfs daily FII movements.
 Unlike the volatile institutional money that dominated Indian markets for decades, SIPs flow regardless of market conditions — disciplined, predictable, and growing.
+Investors should review scheme documents (SID/KIM) to understand SIP features, risks, and costs.

 Three policy shifts accelerated this transformation: